 The one thing that hits travelers unexpectedly is booking a cheap flight without double checking the destination's visa and vaccine recommendations, passport requirements, as well as food and accommodation costs.

-- Bolivia was the most stressful visa experience I ever had because we didn’t do our research (and because the rules were always changing)
+Bolivia was the most stressful visa experience I ever had because we didn’t do our research (and because the rules were always changing)

 In fact, before we booked Taiwan I actually chose to go to Hong Kong.
 The flights were about the same price but upon further investigation we realized those cheap flights would require two layovers and the accommodation options were a bit out of our budget (and frankly not rated very well).

 We knew part of the reason for our slim pickings in Hong Kong was the last minute nature of our trip.
 Much of our options were booked.
 So we went back to Fly.com and noticed Taipei's similar flight prices -- a city we knew nothing about but are now so excited to visit!